gbemike/binanceTest/README.md

 # API
-The API is the initial point of the workspace, it provides the usdt_ngn prices we need.
+The API is the initial point of the workspace, it provides the USDT_NGN prices we need.

 # app.py
-Retrieves the latest price information for the specified currency pairs from the Binance API and formats the data then appends the data to the  initial dataframe.
+Retrieves the latest price information for the specified currency pairs from the Binance API, formats the data then appends the data to the  initial dataframe.
 Subsequently, the transformed dataframe, now featuring Open-High-Low-Close (OHLC) values, is appended to a new CSV file for comprehensive and organized data storage.